 The SVA charge-off that was recorded during the quarter ended December 31, 2011 contributed to the decrease in the reported balances of delinquent and nonperforming loans during fiscal 2012.
 The balance of the SVA at September 30, 2011 was \$55.5 million.
-Total loans seriously delinquent decreased 1.0% to 1.2% of total net loans at September 30, 2012, from

-2.2% at September 30, 2011.
-Seriously delinquent loans to total net loans decreased in residential non-Home Today portfolio from 0.7% to 0.5%.
-Residential Home Today portfolio remained relatively unchanged from 0.3% to 0.3%; and home equity loans and lines of credit portfolio remained relatively unchanged from 0.2% to 0.2%.
-The inability of borrowers to repay their loans is primarily a result of high unemployment and uncertain economic prospects in our primary lending markets.
-Inasmuch as job losses and unemployment levels both remain at elevated levels, we expect some borrowers who are current on their loans at September 30, 2012 to experience payment problems in the future.
-The excess number of housing units available for sale in the market today also may limit their ability to sell a home they can no longer afford.
-In Florida, housing values continue to remain depressed due to prior rapid building and speculation from prior periods, which is now resulting in considerable inventory on the market and may limit a borrower's ability to sell a home.
-As a result, we expect the level of loans delinquent 90 days and over will remain elevated in the foreseeable future.
+Total loans seriously delinquent decreased 0.3% to 0.9% of total net loans at September 30, 2013, from 1.2% at September 30, 2012.
+Seriously delinquent loans to total net loans decreased in the residential non-Home Today portfolio from 0.7% to 0.6%.
+Such loans in the residential Home Today portfolio decreased from 0.3% to 0.2%; and in the home equity loans and lines of credit portfolio decreased from 0.2% to 0.1%.
+During the last several years, the inability of borrowers to repay their loans is primarily a result of high unemployment and uncertain economic prospects in our primary lending markets.
+Although regional employment levels have improved, the breadth and sustainability of the economic recovery remains tenuous and accordingly, we expect some borrowers who are current on their loans at September 30, 2013 to experience payment problems in the future.
+The excess number of housing units available for sale in the market today also may limit a borrower's ability to sell a home he or she can no longer afford.
+In many Florida areas, housing values continue to remain depressed due to prior rapid building and speculation, which has resulted in considerable inventory on the market and may limit a borrower's ability to sell a home.
+As a result, we expect the level of loans delinquent 90 days or more will remain elevated in the foreseeable future.

 Real Estate Owned.
 Real estate acquired as a result of foreclosure or by deed in lieu of foreclosure is classified as real estate owned until sold.
-When property is acquired, it is recorded at the lower of cost or estimated fair market value at the date of foreclosure, establishing a new cost basis.
+When property is acquired, it is recorded at the estimated fair market value at the date of foreclosure less estimated costs to sell, establishing a new cost basis.
 Estimated fair value generally represents the sale price a buyer would be willing to pay on the basis of current market conditions.
+Subsequent to acquisition, real estate owned is carried at the lower of the cost basis or estimated fair market value less estimated costs to sell.
+Increases in the fair market value are recognized through income not exceeding the valuation allowance.
 Holding costs and declines in estimated fair market value result in charges to expense after acquisition.
-At September 30, 2012, we had \$19.6 million in real estate owned.
+At September 30, 2013, we had \$22.7 million in real estate owned.